MathOnco/NeoPredPipe/README.md

 ## Input files
 1. VCF file.
 A standard vcf file with a patient identifier as the title of the .vcf.
 2. An hla file with the following tab delimited format:
-   - Note, patient identifier in the rows should match that in the vcf.
+   - Note, patient identifier in the rows must match that preceding *.vcf
    - Headers are not required but the data should match the format in the table.
    - 'NA' is used when the HLA typing predicts the same HLA subtype for A, B, or C.
+   - The program will search for the appropriate allele within netMHCpan alleles list, but care should be taken to ensure accuracy.

 | Patient | HLA-A_1 | HLA-A_2 | HLA-B_1 | HLA-B_2 | HLA-C_1 | HLA-C_2 |
 |  --- |  --- |  --- |  --- |  --- |  --- |  ---  |